kgu-clab/clab-platforms-server/CONTRIBUTING_EN.md

 - If there are any changes required based on the feedback, make the necessary updates with additional commits to the branch.

 ## Merging
-- Once the PR is approved and all checks are complete, it will be merged into the master branch by a maintainer.
+- Once the PR is approved and all checks are complete, it will be merged into the `develop` branch by a maintainer.

-Thank you again for contributing to the project.
-Your valuable contributions help enrich our community!
+Thank you for contributing to the project.
+Your contributions greatly enhance and strengthen our community.